Optimising Your Environment for Successful Video Calls

 What are the essential rules of video call etiquette?

-Key rules include muting when not speaking, waiting your turn, keeping the camera on, and actively listening to others while avoiding distractions.
+Key rules include muting when not speaking, waiting for your turn, keeping the camera on, and actively listening to others while avoiding distractions.

 How can I build rapport with team members during virtual meetings?